KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 7. 6-size.c prints the size of various data types on the computer it is compiled and run on.

 8. 100-intel generates the assembly code of a C code in the Intel Syntax.

+9. 101-quote.c prints exactly: and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.